Our Caring Goes Far Beyond the Boundaries of Your Community

 FirstService Residential team members live, work and play in the same communities you do.
 We take pride in serving each of our communities, and as local residents, we believe it is our responsibility to lend a hand – or more – when our friends and neighbors need assistance.
 From opening a door with a friendly smile to offering labor resources, funding and compassion in times of disaster, we believe that the opportunity to be genuinely helpful is what defines us.

-As a corporation, FirstService Residential also provides much-needed assistance to our residents in times of emergency.
+As a corporation, FirstService Residential also goes above and beyond to provide much-needed assistance to our residents in times of emergency.
 As part of this commitment, we established a $10 million emergency fund to cover damages in any of our managed communities caused by catastrophic events, such as hurricanes, earthquakes, or major snow, flooding or wind.

 For example, Hurricane Sandy’s destructive path along the east coast in 2012 caused significant property damage to 200 properties managed by FirstService Residential in New York and New Jersey.
 Immediate funding was available to these affected properties, enabling them to start repairs right away, even before their insurance claims were finalized.
 As a result, our residents and their families could start returning to their day-to-day lives.